Zarone/FFT_Demo/README.md

 ```

 ### TODO
-- Minimum Viable Product
-  - Setup front end to get audio file data
 - Send audio file data to backend and establish socket
 - Process audio data in backend
   - Split audio into its components
 - Return audio components to front end
   - Render audio components on front end once returned from backend
 - Remerge selected audio components by sending to backend
-- Ideal Additions
+- Ideally:
-  - After front end recieves audio file, render the data from the audio file
+  - Time the amount of time it takes to run FFT
-    - Get data locally instead of sending it to backend if I can
+  - Time the amount of time it takes to run DFT